CS315: Illumination 1

 Specifying Material Properties

-In this week's second demo, LightDemo, only the diffuse and ambient material properties have been implemented.
+In this week's second demo, L4D2, only the diffuse and ambient material properties have been implemented.
 They have been declared for you globally, given default values and sent to the shader.
 They are called material.diffuse and material.ambient.
 These correspond to properties of the uniform structure called material in the vertex shader.

 In that demo let's specify a light blue material.
 This code should go into your render function just before drawing an object:

-var diffuseColor = vec4(0.5, 0.7, 1.0, 1);
+let diffuseColor = vec4(0.5, 0.7, 1.0, 1);

-var ambientColor = scale(0.5,diffuseColor);
+let ambientColor = scale(0.5,diffuseColor);

 gl.uniform4fv(material.diffuse, diffuseColor);